kalyanikhona/llm-model-behavior-research/logbook/observations/2025-llm-behavior-experiments.md

-# 2025 LLM Behavior Research Logbook
+# 2025 LLM Behavior Research and Daily Activity Logbook
-Tracking daily experiments, observations, third party conversations and insights on how LLMs behave
+Tracking daily experiments, observations, meetings, third party conversations and insights on how LLMs behave along with applied use cases and product development.

 ---
 ## August 16, 2025 (Saturday)